Is Your Daughter Missing Out? - Focus on Attendance and Punctuality

 The target attendance figure for all pupils is a minimum of 97% attendance.
 Based on current attendance figures your daughter will be placed in one of the following groups below.

 Your daughter will be informed of their Attendance Group by their form tutor.
 We are monitoring students closely whose attendance is falling and will contact you if your daughter’s attendance does not improve.
-As a parent/carer you are committing an offence if you fail to ensure that your daughter attends school regularly and punctually, even if they are missing school without your knowledge.
+It is a legal requirement for all students to attend school regularly.
+As a parent/carer you are responsible to ensure that your daughter attends school regularly and punctually, even if they are missing school without your knowledge.
 It is important that parents/carers monitor single days of absence, as these days soon add up to weeks.

 We also reward students who attend school each day and whose attendance is improving.
 Students are also rewarded for good punctuality.

-Regular attendance is not just a legal requirement, but it is vital for pupils to maximize their learning, and achieve full potential here at Didcot Girls’ School.
-Research proves that the link between attendance and achievement is categorical.
-Please see below the achievement levels of last summer’s Year 11 linked to their levels of attendance:
+Regular attendance is not just a legal requirement, but it is vital for pupils to maximize their learning and achieve their full potential here at Didcot Girls’ School.
+Research proves that the link between attendance and achievement is categorical and that missing multiple school days can significantly impact students achieving their full potential in education.

 As a parent, there are important steps that we would ask you to take to support us in this focus on high levels of attendance:

-- If no contact is received regarding the absence, it is recorded as unauthorised.
+If no contact is received regarding the absence, it is recorded as unauthorised.
 Ultimately the school is responsible for deciding if the absence is acceptable or not.
 Only genuine absence will be authorised.
-You will be asked to provide medical certificates if your daughter has a poor attendance record.
+You may be asked to provide medical certificates if your daughter has a poor attendance record.

 Thank you for working in partnership with us to achieve the highest possible levels of attendance and punctuality at Didcot Girls’ School.